Amsterdam transport

 To/from Amsterdam by plane

-Amsterdam’s main (and only) airport is ‘Amsterdam Schiphol Airport‘.
-It is the fifth-largest airport in Europe with multiple daily flights to all major airports worldwide.
-Besides the major (expensive) airlines that fly from Amsterdam, there are also multiple low-cost airlines such as Easyjet and Transavia that fly to and from Amsterdam.
-A flight with to another capital in Europe is usually available for a within a price range of €50,- to €100,- when choosing a low-cost airline.
-If you prefer a major airline the same flight will cost you between €100,- to €250,-.
+Amsterdam’s main (and only) airport is Amsterdam Schiphol Airport.
+It is the fifth-largest airport in Europe, with multiple daily flights to all major airports worldwide.
+Besides the major (expensive) airlines that fly from Amsterdam, several low-cost airlines, such as EasyJet and Transavia, also fly to and from Amsterdam.
+A flight to another European capital is usually available for €50 to €100 with a low-cost airline.
+If you prefer a major airline, the same flight will cost you between €100 to €250.

-Depending on which airport you choose it will take you between 1.5 to 3 hours to reach Amsterdam.
-Although these flights might cheaper, do keep in mind that you will need to spend between €35 to €80,- to get to Amsterdam and back to one of these airports.
+Depending on which airport you choose, it will take you between 1.5 and 4 hours to reach Amsterdam.
+Although these flights might be cheaper, keep in mind that you will need to spend between €35 and €80 to get to Amsterdam and back from one of these airports.

 To/from Amsterdam by train

-From Central Station there are connections to other forms of public transport:
+From Central Station, there are connections to other forms of public transport:

 • Trams